-Loss is part of the human experience, and grief is a nature part of loss.
+Loss is part of the human experience, and grief is a natural part of the loss.
 However, in our optimistic, cheerful American culture, sometimes it can feel like grieving is unacceptable.
 Here are some ways you can allow yourself to grieve:

 - Be accepting of your emotions.
 It is normal to have mixed emotions during grief and sometimes they may surprise you.